-Dark, lugubrious and mysterious, in western culture the crow is often associated with nefarious and infernal messages.
+Dark, lugubrious, and mysterious, in western culture the crow is often associated with nefarious and infernal messages.
 Some say the crow symbolism stands for a bird of death.
-Used to feeding on carcasses, it directly recalls the image of death and lifeless bodies.
+Used to feed on carcasses, it directly recalls the image of death and lifeless bodies.

 Few people know it, but crows are extraordinarily intelligent animals.
-Like humans, dolphins and chimpanzees, they are among the very few to recognize their image in the mirror and manage to elaborate extremely elaborate thoughts, manipulating tools and structuring strategies for solving problems.
+Like humans, dolphins, and chimpanzees, they are among the very few to recognize their image in the mirror and manage to elaborate extremely elaborate thoughts, manipulate tools, and structure strategies for solving problems.

 In the Celtic legends of Ireland, as well as in the mythology of the American Indians, the Crow is a symbol of extreme intelligence and profound knowledge.